MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2025 September 28th AX000 panel: There was a bug in FX_Table checking which halted LUA execution when it have not been created.
 Should work now.
 - UPDATE 2025 September 28th#2 AX000 panel: 1 bug in channel -> multi function fixed and formatted EFFECT sections.
 - UPDATE 2025 September 30th AX000 panel: 1 bug in channel -> multi function fixed.
 Added 4 sample parameters and CC and aftertouch controls for the full sample range.
 (Large jumps are unavoidable)
+- UPDATE 2025 October 14th AX000 panel: 1 visibility bug fixed in object assinging.
+Lots of new pararameters and functionalities added.
+HEX display for all parameters with copying possible.

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
 - 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.